memri/pod/docs/HTTP_API.md

 in one `bulk` request, so if you want changes to the Schema to happen first, split updates to the Schema into a separate request.
 (This constraint might be lifted in the future.)

+⚠️ UNSTABLE: We might require more properties to be defined here in the future, e.g. to what Plugin does the Schema addition belong to.

 # Items API